-Millennials changing the housing market
+Millennials in a changing housing market

 Millennials are typically defined as those born sometime between the mid-1980s and mid-1990s.
 Their entry into the real estate market has looked different than that of older generations.
 Generally, millennials are buying their first homes later than their baby boomer parents.
 There are a number of reasons behind that delay, but high student loan debt loads and the lingering effects of career stagnation caused by the Great Recession are some of the most commonly cited reasons.

 In addition to being held back by financial considerations, many millennials are in a general pattern of reaching life milestones later.
 The average age for getting married has been rising, for example.
-The U.S. Census Bureau reported that in 2020 the median age for a man’s first marriage was above 30 for the first time in history, while the median age of a first-time bride was above 28, also for the first time.
+In 2020, the median age for a man’s first marriage was above 30 for the first time in history, according to Census estimates, while the median age of a first-time bride was above 28, also for the first time.
 Subsequently, millennials are starting their families later.

 How millennials use technology for homebuying

 Whether it’s browsing real estate listings online or applying for their mortgage through an app, millennials are more likely than previous generations to take advantage of tech innovations in the real estate sphere.
 With listings snapped up quickly, app notifications allow them to check out property details and schedule showings within minutes.
 Comparable to other generations, virtually all millennial homebuyers (99 percent, according to NAR) use the internet at some stage in the homebuying process.
 However, millennials rely on mobile devices much more so than the Silent Generation.

 Tips for millennial homebuyers